British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-Regional metamorphism is biotite facies of greenschist grade; one small area of diopside, possibly a contact metamorphic effect, was noticed in recent work.
-Quartz veining is common on the property, occurring in large swarms which are subparallel to the stratigraphy and up to 50 metres wide.
-Individual veins are up to 1 metre in width and locally contain fine-grained carbonate; the mineralized veins are bounded by weathered brown sericite alteration up to 1 metre in width.
+Regional metamorphism is biotite facies of greenschist grade; one small area of diopside, possibly a contact metamorphic effect, is reported.
+Quartz veining is common in the area, occurring in large swarms that are subparallel to the stratigraphy and up to 50 metres wide.
+Individual veins are up to 1 metre wide and locally contain fine-grained carbonate; the mineralized veins are bound by weathered brown sericite alteration up to 1 metre wide.

 Bibliography